anhtu-pham/Parking-Navigation-System/README.md

 # [OpenSpot](http://ec2-54-225-46-150.compute-1.amazonaws.com:8000/): A Parking Spot Detection System

 ## Description
-[OpenSpot](http://ec2-54-225-46-150.compute-1.amazonaws.com:8000/) is an IoT system that allows users to find an open parking spot in parking lots.
-Using an image processing solution with a machine learning approach through [YOLO](https://pjreddie.com/darknet/yolo/), [OpenSpot](http://ec2-54-225-46-150.compute-1.amazonaws.com:8000/) will give real-time feedback on parking situations.
+OpenSpot is an IoT system that allows users to find an open parking spot in parking lots.
+Using an image processing solution with a machine learning approach through [YOLO](https://pjreddie.com/darknet/yolo/), OpenSpot will give real-time feedback on parking situations.

-As shown in the graph of our project’s system architecture below, a camera attached to the [LAMPI](https://case.edu/issacs/education/course-introduction-connected-devices) captures and streams images of the parking lot.
-Images, along with corresponding data, are sent from [LAMPI](https://case.edu/issacs/education/course-introduction-connected-devices) through an Amazon Web Services (AWS) t2.micro [EC2 instance](https://aws.amazon.com/ec2/instance-types/?p=itt#general-purpose).
+As shown in the graph of our project’s system architecture below, a camera attached to the Raspberry Pi board captures and streams images of the parking lot.
+Images, along with corresponding data, are sent from Raspberry Pi board through an Amazon Web Services (AWS) t2.micro [EC2 instance](https://aws.amazon.com/ec2/instance-types/?p=itt#general-purpose).
 An image processing algorithm finds open parking spots, and the result is shown in real-time on a simple web interface on the user’s device.

 A machine learning detection model like [YOLO](https://pjreddie.com/darknet/yolo/) can be utilized for the image processing algorithm.
 Machine learning algorithms usually require large resources, so it would be more efficient to perform this algorithm on the AWS EC2 instance than [LAMPI](https://case.edu/issacs/education/course-introduction-connected-devices) because of the limited resources that Raspberry Pi may allow.